 One theory is that this is a way to transport lead.
 We suspect lead mining has a very long history in this part of the Peak District.
 Perhaps moulds used to make bronze axes were reused to cast lead into shapes easy to transport and export.
 This is questionable, moulds don’t last forever and are damaged each time they used.
 Would valuable moulds really be wasted on processing lead for transport?

-A more plausible theory is that this object was used to create moulds, The lead version could be pushed into clay or sand to form to create the pattern into which a bronze axe could be cast.
+A more plausible theory is that this object was used to create moulds, The lead version could be pushed into clay or sand to form the shape into which a bronze axe could be cast.

 The term ‘palstave’ is often used to describe this type of axe.
 However the term is misleading.
 The archaeologist John Evans popularised the term ‘palstave’ in English following Danish archaeologists who borrowed the Icelandic term, paalstab.
 Confusingly, a paalstab is not an axe, but a digging tool.
 However, the term had become so common with Scandinavian and German archaeologists that Evans thought it best to follow suit.